darwin-a/PersonalProjects/Tableau Public Visualizations/Makeover_Monday/2020/W02/README.md

-# Use of harmful pesticides in US agriculture
+# Use of Harmful Pesticides in US Agriculture

 | **Original** | **Mine**|